mevalerio/academic-cv/content/authors/anton-novikov/_index.md

   - anton-novikov
 ---

 Anton Novikov is a full-time PhD student at London South Bank University's Business School, working under the primary supervision of Dr. Valerio Ficcadenti (Director of Studies) since 2021.
-His research focuses on advanced business research methods and quantitative analysis.
+His research focuses on Financial Risk Management.

-As a dedicated full-time doctoral researcher, Anton is developing innovative methodological approaches that contribute to the advancement of business research, with particular emphasis on analytical frameworks and empirical methods.